Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

 - Registered policy storage with corruption quarantine and settings headroom.
 - Address derivation and address verification through the shared wallet-policy interface.
-- Exact P2WSH and Taproot PSBT matching with immutable per-input spend plans.
+- Exact P2WSH PSBT matching with immutable per-input spend plans.
 - Policy-derived verification of P2WSH change when a coordinator supplies the complete output derivations but omits `PSBT_OUT_WITNESS_SCRIPT`.
 - Fail-closed separation between legacy multisig and registered policy inputs.
 - Human-readable policy review derived only from the validated AST.
-- Bounded rendering for complex AND, OR, threshold, multisig, timelock, conditional, and Taproot policies.
+- Bounded rendering for complex AND, OR, threshold, multisig, timelock, and conditional policies.
 - Liana-style inheritance explanation with immediate and delayed spending states.
 - Locally confirmed signer names that do not alter the descriptor or policy ID and are never accepted as coordinator-supplied semantic descriptions.